mtakeshi1/footballblog/about.md

 ---
 # About page

-Trying a little bit the jekyl + github actions.
+Trying a little bit the jekyl + github actions combo.